Add To Favorites

 Picasso’s art career spanned many decades and included a variety of styles and influences.
 Create a portrait collage inspired by his Cubist era.

-On two different pieces of construction paper, use markers to draw the faces of two different people.
-Use different types of lines when making the drawings.
+Provide students with two differently colored pieces of construction paper and Crayola Washable Markers.
+On the two different pieces of construction paper, students use markers to draw the faces of two different people.
+Encourage them to use different types of lines when making the drawings, keeping in mind what they have experienced of Picasso's work.
 Make thick lines by drawing with the side of the marker and thin lines by drawing with the tip.
 Create different effects by drawing squiggly, jagged, wavy or bumpy lines with the side of the marker.

 Use scissors to cut out the facial features from each of the portraits.
-On a separate piece of construction paper, arrange some facial features from each of the portraits to make a new, combined face.
+On a separate, third piece of construction paper, arrange some facial features from each of the portraits to make a new, combined face.

 Glue the features into place to create a collage.
 Add additional details with markers to complete the Cubist-inspired design.

 Students compose a short paragraph describing how they infused Picasso's Cubism techniques into their final piece.
 Post student writing with artwork on a classroom bulletin board or in a school hallway.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step